MatthieuCourbariaux/BinaryConnect/README.md

 The python scripts mnist.py and cifar10.py contain all the relevant hyperparameters.
-It is very straightforward to modify them. binary_connect.py contains the binarization function (see DenseLayer and Conv2DLayer classes).
+It is very straightforward to modify them. binary_connect.py contains the binarization function (called binarization).